Tech4GoodPH/ng-ns-tech4goodph/README.md

 This project is created with NativeScript and Angular for the hackathon describe here: https://ng-ns.org

-> "Bayanihan is a core essence of the Filipino culture." -[Everything Filipino Blog](https://everything-filipino.com/filipino-culture-bayanihan-the-filipino-value-that-must-be-retained/)

 ## Mission and Future Plans

 The Philippines is frequently rated as one of the least disciplined countries on garbage disposal.
 This leads to disasters such as flooding and landslides that further endanger millions of lives.
 Our project, Bayanihan Maps, aims to support NGOs and Local Government Units in their programs and/or policies on Solid Waste Management by enabling users to report locations that need improvement (Bad) and proper locations for garbage disposal (Good).
 The data that our app collects will be made open and accessible for analysis.